dscheerens/ngx-inject/README.md

   The factory function can take an arbitrary number of parameters.
   It is invoked with resolved values of tokens in the `deps` field.

-Typically you do not need to use one of these specific types for an unbound provider.
-Instead you should use the broader `UnboundProvider<T>` type, which is simply the type union of all of the above types.

 ### `bindProvider` function